-Since its listing, BGHL has operated a share buy back programme approved in each annual general meeting by its shareholders.
-The number of shares repurchased during the Period demonstrates the Board's commitment to BGHL's strategy and its efforts to reduce the discount to the prevailing NAV at which BGHL's shares are trading and to improve liquidity in the shares.
+Since its listing, BGHL has operated a share buy back programme approved at each annual general meeting by its shareholders.
+This programme has been an important part of the Board's commitment to reducing the discount to the prevailing NAV at which BGHL's shares are trading, and to improve liquidity in the shares.
 Although the Board seeks to minimise its level, such discount is largely driven by market forces beyond BGHL's control.
-BGHL's intention is to maintain the share buy back programme as long as the discount remains greater than 10%.
+BGHL intends to retain the scope to use the share buy back programme on a discretionary basis so long as the discount remains greater than 10%.
 BGHL's share buy-back programme is financed by redemptions of BGF shares.
 BGF has monthly liquidity, which means that redemptions are payable once in every calendar month.
 BGHL does not know in advance the volumes and frequency of share buy-backs for any given month.
 As a result, every month BGHL needs short-term financing, which it meets by issuing variable funding notes to the Master Fund.
 The terms of the variable funding notes are described in note 11.
-The timing of and ability to redeem BGF's shares may expose BGHL to liquidity risk if the variable funding notes are recalled by the Master Fund, as described in note 4 section Liquidity risk.
+The timing of and ability to redeem BGF's shares may expose BGHL to liquidity risk if the variable funding notes are recalled by the Master Fund.